 When assessing the sign-up bonus, make sure to read the terms and conditions.
 How much will you have to spend on purchases in the introductory period before you can see the bonus?
 Is the bonus enough to help offset the higher annual fee of $99 for the Plus card?
 How will you be able to use your points?

 Consider the points rebate you will see with the card as well.
 JetBlue offers unlimited perks on this offer which means you can continuously reap the benefits and will not hit a cap like with other providers.

 Remember, not all rewards credit cards are created equal, but a good credit score will help you qualify for the best of them.
 It’s a good idea to check your credit before you fill out any applications.
-You can do so by viewing your two-free credit scores each month on Credit.com.
+You can do so by viewing your two-free credit scores every 14 days on Credit.com.

 It’s also important to read all of the terms and conditions associated with a card you are considering carefully.
 You’ll want to comparison-shop to find a card that’s right for you.
 You can check out our recent ranking of the Best Cash-Back Credit Cards in America here.

 At publishing time, the JetBlue Plus, AAdvantage Platinum Select card from Citi, the United Mileage PlusExplorer card and the Gold Delta SkyMiles card are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.